WGLab/dragonstar2019/day2_alignment/README.md

 ```
 to only view those higher quality (>20) variants.

-If you want to need vcf files for analysis, please use
+BCF is a binary format, and sometimes you may want to have a text-format VCF file for additional analysis and examination.
+If you want to convert the file formats, you can use

 ```
 bcftools view mp2.bcftools.call.bcf > mp2.bcftools.call.vcf
 ```
-to convert bcf to vcf;
+to convert bcf to vcf.

 2. On A bam file aligned with `bwa bam`
 Simiarly,